ClaretJeanLoup/ArDu/README.md

 # Introducing Ar(chitecture of)Du(plications)
 **Please bear with us as this readme -like ArDu- is still under construction.
 WIP**

 ArDu is a tool designed to screen target loci for genomic duplications, provide estimates of their copy number, and identify their genetic architecture (i.e. breakpoints, copy numbers, secondary rearrangements).
-As it is entirely written in Python, it should run on any machine and it is made to be modular and easy to modify by its users to accommodate their specific needs.
-ArDu depends on a few Python packages that can be found in the `.yml` file available under the main branch of the Git repository.
+As it is entirely written in Python, it should run on pretty much any machine and it should be modular and easy to modify to accommodate the users specific needs.
+ArDu depends on a few Python packages that can be found in the `.yml` file available in the main branch of the Git repository.

 ## Gene Copy Number Estimates

-ArDu's main script uses the information from depth of coverage BAM alignment files to compute a proxy of gene copy number for target loci.
-It uses the depth of coverage of a reference genomic region to compute a normalized depth of coverage for the target loci that can be used as a direct proxy of its copy number (Claret et al. 2023).
+ArDu uses information from BAM alignment files to estimate a target loci copy number.
+The target's depth of coverage is normalised by a user-provided reference loci.
+Depending on the reference used, this normalised depth can be directly used a a copy number proxy (Claret et al. 2023), see best practises.

 ### Word of Caution and best practises

-The choice of the reference is paramount in the quality of the copy number estimate.
-From entire chromosomes to the exonic sequences of housekeeping genes, a wide array of genomic intervals can be used as a reference.
-However, we have seen an improvement in the estimation with the use of exonic sequences of a housekeeping gene.
+The choice of reference used for normalisation is critical to the quality of the copy number estimate.
+A wide range of genomic intervals can be used as reference, from whole chromosomes to a single housekeeping gene.
+However, we have seen an improvement in estimation precision by using exonic sequences of a housekeeping gene.
+An upcoming version will allow a less crude normalisation method through the use of targeted interval normalisation (WIP).

-While there are plenty of other copy number variants annotation tools that work on a genome-wide scale, ArDu is specifically designed to approach candidate loci.
+There are many copy number variant annotation tools that work on a genome-wide scale, but ArDu is specifically designed around a candidate locus approach, while you can use it on a large number of targets or even the entirety of an assembly annotation, it is not its intended use (expect long run times and little usability in the results).

 **DOI:** [10.5281/zenodo.14922764](https://doi.org/10.5281/zenodo.14922764)